agabrieldata/Portfolio/SQL/Microsoft Transact-SQL/Readme.txt

 In this folder you will find all the Labs projects needed to pass the Transact-SQL Microsoft course, and the main database used for these labs is the sample AdventureWorksLT database.

+Please refer to the Labs.sql file in order to view all the assignments from the Transact-SQL course.

 Find attached both the main query files and a .bak of the database so that you can clone it in case you would like to test the queries yourself.